 Main picture: Castle Hill in 1851 painted by engineer Henry Fancourt White of White’s Road fame.
 Number 7 Castle Hill is the commodious double storey house on the right on top of the hill

-Some people gain fame, and possibly fortune, through charity, good deeds and hard work whereas Miss Francis Livingstone Johnson only gained notoriety through setting fire to numerous buildings in Port Elizabeth in the mid 1890s.
+Some people gain fame, and possibly fortune, through charity, good deeds and hard work whereas Miss Francis Livingstone Johnston only gained notoriety through setting fire to numerous buildings in Port Elizabeth in the mid- 1890s.
 The reason for burning down churches was an apparent irrational hatred of altars.

 The blog covers the wayward and abnormal career of this atypical female.